-At BUKU patrons needing extra assistance can get information at any information booth.
-The staff at these locations can assist you with location of all site services dedicated to patrons with disabilities.
+At BUKU patrons needing extra assistance can get information at the information booth just inside the main entrance.
+The staff at this location can assist you with all site services dedicated to patrons with disabilities.

 SERVICES TO PATRONS

 At the intersection of Henderson Blvd and Port of New Orleans Place, Lot J has been designated as Accessible Parking for people with disabilities.
 Please have your government issued placard visible and a parking attendant will direct you toward the most convenient parking.
 To enter the festival via the ADA Entrance, stay in Lot J and walk towards the venue along the train track fence line.
 The dedicated entryway will be designated by corresponding signage.
 Your party (up to four people) will be allowed to accompany you through the ADA Entrance.

 Please have your State Issued Accessible Car Placard or I.D. clearly visible to enter the ADA parking lots and drop-off area.
 If you are a person with a disability who needs to be dropped off or picked up we will have an accessible drop-off area that is located at the end of Henderson Road, closest to Mardi Gras World and adjacent to Lot J. Please look for signage.

 Most of the New Orleans public transportation system is equipped to serve people with disabilities on their buses and streetcars.
 For more information on other public transportation systems please see:

 The BUKU site is very accessible consisting of outside concert areas that are all concrete and all indoor facilities are on ground level with no stairs.
 If you are coming as a VIP patron or would like access to the upstairs portion of the ballroom there is an elevator that will be controlled by venue staff.
 More information on the use of the elevator can be received onsite at the Information Booth.

 If you are concerned that mobility may be an issue around the site all day scooter or wheelchairs can be rented locally through: http://www.mrwheelchair.com/html/rentals.html